0xmdrakib/2048TX/README.md

-Just lunched my new and 7th https://x.com/base mini app: 2048 TX 🧩🎮
+Just lunched my new mini app in https://x.com/base : 2048 TX 🧩🎮

 I built a 2048 game where gameplay can optionally trigger real onchain activity: